 - Streaming data into Google BigQuery

 Google BigQuery processes and loads data efficiently.
-The purpose of this article is to talk about one of the cost-effective ways to load data into BigQuery – Streaming Data into BigQuery.
-Importance of pumping data into data stores in ‘near real-time’ is appreciated by everyone.
-Google BigQuery Streaming Insert makes sure that data is pumped in ‘near real-time’.
+This article discusses one of the cost-effective ways to load data into BigQuery: Streaming Data into BigQuery.
+Everyone appreciates the importance of pumping data into data stores in ‘near real-time’.
+Google BigQuery Streaming Insert ensures data is pumped in ‘near real-time’.

 Prerequisites for Google BigQuery Streaming Insert